7 Tips To Increase Sign-Up Form Conversions

 1. Keep your sign-up form as simple as possible.

-Increasing form conversions does not mean you need more fields.
-Keep in mind, you’ll have some information you’ll want to harvest with a sign-up form.
-But don’t include unnecessary fluff.
+Increasing form conversions doesn't mean using more fields.
+Keep in mind, there's some information you’ll want to harvest with a sign-up form.
+But don’t overdo it by including unnecessary fluff.

-As a matter of fact, a company saw a 120% increase in their conversion rate simply by dropping the number of fields in their form from 11 fields to 4.
-With this case in mind, it’s obvious the extra information might be worth the sacrifice.
-Conversions are where it’s at, and these forms are all about the leads, baby!
+As a matter of fact, one company saw a 120% increase in their conversion rate simply by dropping the number of fields in their form from 11 fields to 4.
+With this case in mind, it’s worth sacrificing the extra information.
+Conversions are what you want, and these forms are all about generating leads to convert!

 2. Don’t ask for phone numbers.

 Requesting email addresses is more appropriate.
 And once you have a lead’s email address, you can continue marketing to them without worrying about being sent to voicemail.
-In turn, your leads will be more inclined to reach out to you because you’re not disrupting them.
+In turn, your leads are more inclined to reach out to you because you’re not disrupting them.

 3. Don’t ask for the same information again.

-One of the most annoying things a business owner can do is ask for the same information twice.
+We're all guilty of this.
+But asking for the same information twice is easy to avoid.
 While the repeat might help achieve accuracy, duplicate information requests add time to the process.
-The less time a person needs to spend on your sign-up form, the better.
+And the less time a person spends on your sign-up form, the better.

 Progressive profiling is something the best form builders available use.
 This ensures you never ask users a question twice when they’re revisiting your website.

 An example of this is when a lead has already filled out a form on your site.
-If this user comes back to your site for something else, the form builder will remember the lead.
-In turn, auto-fill will put the user’s information in or take out any redundant questions.
+If this user comes back to your site for something else, the form builder will remember them.
+In turn, the auto-fill will put the user’s information in or take out any redundant questions.

 With progressive profiling, you’re providing users with a better experience.
-Furthermore, the whole form completion process is something you’re streamlining.
-As a result, more visitors convert.
-You want to make this entire process as easy as possible.
+As a result, you're streamlining the process.
+And this produces more conversions.
+Make this entire process as easy as possible by using progressive profiling.

 4. Take any distractions out of the equation.

 Your main focus with this sign-up form is to generate leads.
-Take any distractions out of the form, and focus on lead generation.
-This means no fluff (extra wording), videos, photos, or advertisements.
+Take all distractions out of your form and focus on lead generation.
+This means no extra wording, videos, photos, or advertisements.

 Many businesses use a dedicated landing page or a pop-up for their sign-up forms.
-You want to maintain the visitor’s attention, so keeping everything as clean as possible will help.
+You can maintain the visitor’s attention this way.
+So keep everything as clean as possible to ensure they can focus on the task at hand.
 In turn, your visitors will focus on completing your form, and you’ll get more leads.

 5. Create value with your sign-up form.

-Use effective copywriting to entice visitors.
-If you’re offering a first-time visitor discount or a weekly newsletter, you need to show them the value of completing the form.
-Giving your visitors an incentive to fill out the fields is an excellent way to ensure they become a lead.
+Effective copywriting entices visitors.
+If you’re offering a first-time visitor discount or a weekly newsletter, you need to show the value of completing the form.
+Giving your visitors an incentive to fill in the fields is an excellent way to ensure they become a lead.

 Free trials are also effective, but there are other options.
-Show the visitors what signing up for your weekly newsletter gives them content-wise.
-You can also explain why knowing about your business’s updates will benefit them.
-Get creative when creating value!
+Show your visitors what signing up for your weekly newsletter will give them.
+You can even explain why receiving your business’s updates will benefit them.
+Get creative when crafting value!

 6. Format your form appropriately.

-No one wants to fill in your fields if your form is a mess.
-And while you’re at it, make sure your website’s content is clean and crisp.
+No one wants to fill in a messy form.
+Make sure it's organized.
+And while you’re at it, check your website’s content for a clean and crisp aesthetic.
 Use sign up form HTML if you’re familiar with it.
 But if you’re not, you’ll still need appropriate formatting.

 Clean formatting promotes engagement.
-And what happens when it’s unattractive?
-People stop engaging.
-And Google loves engagement, so that’s something you’ll want to promote.
+People don't engage with messy formatting.
+And Google loves engagement, so that’s something you’ll want to focus on.

 The form design is essential, and a sign up form bootstrap can work wonders.
 It’s usually possible to find a bootstrap signup form template free of charge.
-Bootstrap offers free sign up forms that can make your life easier.
+Bootstrap offers free sign up forms that'll make your life easier.
 But there are always other options.